isomerpages/gb-assist/pages/solutionrepo/solution950.md

 ---
-title: WhyzeHR Workforce Management System Version 12 - Package B (100 Entry Package)
+title: WhyzeHR Management System Version 12 - Package (50 Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution950
 ---

 #### Description

-Companies in wholesale sector used our fully web based system to manage all the movement of their staffs from office, warehouse to delivery of the goods to their distributors / retailers.
-They planned schedules of their staff using our system, check the attendance of each staff and their respective locations.
-Their employees' working hours, OT and attendance allowances will be sent over to payroll for payroll computation, assisting them to analyse on the full labour costing reports.
+WhyzeHR enables SMEs of all size to keep track of their labour force, forecasting labour requirements, facilitate day to day employee management and providing financial reporting to the account department.
+The solution helps HR to stay compliance and providing cost saving and efficiency through the elimination of paper.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Whyze_Solutions_20200094_Annex_3_20200625143720_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Whyze_Solutions_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria